-Healthstyle: A Self-Test1
+Healthstyle: A Self-Test 1

-Adapted by Linda B. Bobroff2
+Linda B. Bobroff2

-Everyone wants good health, but many of us don't know how to be as healthy as possible.
+Everyone wants good health.
+But many of us do not know how to be as healthy as possible.
 Health experts describe lifestyle as one of the most important factors affecting our health.
-In fact, it is estimated that 7 of the 10 leading causes of death could be reduced through common-sense changes in lifestyle.
+In fact, it is estimated that 5 of the 10 leading causes of death could be reduced through common-sense changes in lifestyle.

-How to Get from Here to There...
+How to Get from Here to There

 The first step in a healthier lifestyle is thinking about what we are doing now.
-The brief self-test below, developed by the Public Health Service, will let you know how well you are doing to stay healthy.
+This brief self-test, developed by the Public Health Service, will let you know how well you are doing to stay healthy.

 The behaviors included in the test are recommended for most adult Americans.
-Some behaviors may not apply to persons with certain chronic diseases or physical challenges, or to pregnant women.
-Such persons may need special advice from their doctor or other health care provider.
+Some behaviors may not apply to people with certain chronic diseases or physical challenges or to pregnant women.
+Such people may need special advice from their doctor or other health care provider.